unm-art/WMS-Labeling/README.md

 ##Installation

 Clone this repository into your web directory ("git clone {url} labeling") or download directly from GitHub.

-Install [TCPDF][2] inside /labeling (e.g., if WMS-Labeling is at /www/labeling then tcpdf should be at /www/labeling/tcpdf).
+Change into the labeling directory

+Run composer install from the command line

 Copy config/config.php.template to config/config.php.
 Open config/config.php and add your [OCLC WSKey][3] credentials.
 Set your ```base_url``` to match your folder or leave blank if your site will be the root folder.